Français

 Adding trees or community gardens are safe environmental enhancement projects that the whole community can both learn and benefit from, and we’re happy to support these projects!
 Whether it be at a park, community building, library, or fire hall.

-Applications are accepted year-round and are reviewed by SNC’s Communications Committee.
+Applications are accepted year-round and are reviewed by SNC Staff.

-Access the updated guidelines and application form here.
-Applicants are encouraged to reach out to before applying to make sure that proposed projects are eligible and safe.
+Applicants are encouraged to reach out to before applying to make sure that proposed projects are eligible.

 Note: Activities taking place outside of the SNC jurisdiction are not eligible to receive funding through the Community Environmental Grants program.